Common Signs of Postpartum Depression

 Differentiating Between PPD and Baby Blues

-When symptoms last longer than a couple weeks and worsen or intensify to the point of it affecting her quality of life, then you may be seeing signs of something more severe than the baby blues.
-Making this distinction between the two will help you and your loved one to be able to seek the appropriate treatment as soon as possible before the condition worsens.
+When symptoms last longer than a couple of weeks and worsen or intensify to affect her quality of life, these may be signs of something more severe than the baby blues.
+Making this distinction between the two will help new parents seek appropriate medical intervention as soon as possible before the condition worsens.

 Extreme Signs of Postpartum Depression

 Postpartum depression has other more severe types which involve extreme behaviors and emotions.
-The following are extreme signs of postpartum depression that may indicate PPD types like postpartum panic disorder, postpartum OCD, postpartum PTSD and postpartum psychosis.
+The following are severe signs of postpartum depression that may indicate PPD types like postpartum panic disorder, postpartum OCD, postpartum PTSD, and postpartum psychosis.